 Season pass: $110 (includes all films, except Bee Movie, which requires separate registration)

 The film is set in 1930s-40s British Mandatory Palestine.
 If follows the tragic love story of Shoshana Borochov, daughter of one of the founders of socialist Zionism, and British police officer Tom Wilkin.
 Wilkin and fellow police officer Geoffrey J. Morton hunt for Zionist militant Avraham Stern who was plotting to evict British authorities.
-The film takes place in Tel Aviv, where tensions are high as the British, under the mandate, attemp to maintain order in a city with a mixed Arab and Jewish population.
+The film takes place in Tel Aviv, where tensions are high as the British, under the mandate, attempt to maintain order in a city with a mixed Arab and Jewish population.

 Midas Man